-DHASNY's 2013 House of Delegates began its November 1 meeting by celebrating the first-ever National Brush Day.
-Each delegate, toothbrush in hand, made plans to continue educational efforts to information children, caregivers and others about the importance of brushing twice daily for 2 minutes each.
-(That's President Robin Grasso with the super brush.)
+2 by 2 - DHASNY's 2013 House of Delegates began its November 1 meeting by celebrating the first-ever National Brush Day.
+Each delegate, toothbrush in hand, made plans to inform children, caregivers and others about the importance of brushing twice daily for 2 minutes each.
+(That's 2012-2013 President Robin Grasso with the super brush.)
 National Brush Day resources include this watch-as-you-brush video for children.
 Dental decay is the most common chronic childhood disease, affecting 16.5 million in the U.S.

-- School readiness oral assessments: DHASNY encourages individual dental hygienists in New York State to perform the School Readiness Assessments and sign the forms and encourages components to plan initiatives to facilitate this involvement by hygienists.
-(See more information at right.)
+- School readiness oral assessments: DHASNY encourages (a) dental hygienists in NYS to perform and sign the assessments and (b) components to promote facilitate this involvement.

 - Interdisciplinary outreach on children’s oral health: DHASNY pursue interdisciplinary outreach initiatives with community healthcare and social service providers to increase understanding of the importance of oral healthcare for children as integral to overall wellness.

-- Collaborative practice under Article 28: DHASNY encourages dental hygienists in New York State to partner with Article 28 facilities to implement the newly signed law, amending Education Law to enable dental hygienists to work within a Collaborative Practice Agreement with a dentist in an Article 28 facility.
-(See more information at right.)
+- Collaborative practice under Article 28: DHASNY encourages dental hygienists in New York State to partner with Article 28 facilities to implement this law, effective 2015.

 - Tobacco cessation and second-hand smoke with the potential risk of third-hand smoke: DHASNY promotes tobacco cessation training and education and the use of the New York State quit line, and supports tobacco-free outdoor policies.